transitland/www-transit-land/_posts/2017-10-11-placeholder-operators.md

 We're now asking for your help to create additional placeholder operators, as well as to help find GTFS feeds that are available for any placeholder operators.
 Together, we can help build Transitland as both a deep source of data, where it's available, and a broad overview of where we know transit service exists but detailed open data is not yet available.

+TODO: put in a screenshot of some of the placeholder listings in Feed Registry

 ## We could use your knowledge

 **We have very limited coverage of metropolitan areas in**: